apache/paimon/docs/content/how-to/cdc-ingestion.md

 # CDC Ingestion

 Paimon supports a variety of ways to ingest data into Paimon tables with schema evolution.
-This means that the added columns are synchronized to the Paimon table in real time and the synchronization job is not restarted for this purpose.
+This means that the added columns are synchronized to the Paimon table in real time and the synchronization job will not restarted for this purpose.

 We currently support the following sync ways: